joelodom/mongodb-queryable-encryption/README.md

 To perform automatic encryption (not available in our Community Edition), you'll need the query analysis library, crypt_shared.
 See https://www.mongodb.com/docs/manual/core/queryable-encryption/install-library/.
-This library doesn't actually do any encryption, rather it does the query analysis required for automatic encryption and calls out to your OS for encryption.
+This library doesn't actually do any encryption, rather it does the parsing and query analysis required for automatic encryption.

 If you use this on MacOS and it's blocked by your security policy, try `xattr -d com.apple.quarantine ./mongo_crypt_v1.dylib`.